Best Focus Apps in 2026

 Focused Work is a pomodoro timer app to help improve focus, and get more work done.

-Best for Phone Minimalism
+Best for Phone Minimalism: Dumb Phone

 Dumb Phone is a compelling application that helps to reduce your phone down to the basics: your phone messages, camera, photos, and Safari.
 This helps remove the complexity of distractions on your phone and keeps you on task as you work.
 The idea is to strip your phone back to its most simple use case.
-Many people have been raving about Dumb Phone on TikTok, as it’s part of a growing trend to block out distractions.

 Apps like Forest are also popular for removing the temptation to get distracted.
 Coming from the developers of Focused Work, Dumb Phone is a great option for those who want the simplicity of a dumb phone without buying a separate device but still want features like a quality camera for taking photos on the go.

 Dumb Phone logo